How to Tie a Stock Tie?

 Whether you’re getting ready for a hunter derby, dressage test, or a morning out on the hunt field… almost every equestrian can agree… the most frustrating part of formal attire is the dreaded stock tie.

 You knot, you pull, you fluff, and you pin, but no matter how hard you try, the tie just doesn’t look right.
-You’re not alone, we’ve all been there, so read on for the ultimate equestrian guide to stock ties.
-Learn about the different types of ties, why we wear them, and the secret behind tying them!
+You’re not alone, we’ve all been there, so we have the ultimate equestrian guide to stock ties.
+Learn about the different types of ties, why we wear them, and our secret behind tying them!

 Origin of Stock Ties